Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

-As mentioned above, the fact that globally subanalytic sets form an o-minimal structure suffices to prove a finite witness theorem for this class.
-However, we find that the theorem can be proven for a larger class: countable unions of globally subanalytic sets.
-To the best of our knowledge, this class of sets has not been studied previously. \begin{definition}[$\sigma$-subanalytic sets] We say that a subset $A \subseteq \RR^D $ is \emph{$\sigma$-subanalytic} if it is a countable union of globally subanalytic subsets of $\RR^D$. \end{definition} The class of $\sigma$-subanalytic sets is rather large.
-For example, every open set in $\RR^D$ can be written as a countable union of open balls.
-Since open balls are semialgebraic sets, it follows that every open set is $\sigma$-subanalytic.
-Also, every semianalytic set is $\sigma$-subanalytic, since semianalytic sets are a countable union of bounded semianalytic sets, and these are globally subanalytic.
+We now define $\sigma$-subanalytic sets and study their properties. \begin{definition}[$\sigma$-subanalytic sets] We say that a subset $A \subseteq \RR^D $ is \emph{$\sigma$-subanalytic} if it is a countable union of globally subanalytic subsets of $\RR^D$. \end{definition}

+The class of $\sigma$-subanalytic sets is rather large.
+For example, any open set in $\RR^D$ can be written as a countable union of open balls.
+Since open balls are semialgebraic sets, it follows that all open sets are $\sigma$-subanalytic.
+Also, any semianalytic set is $\sigma$-subanalytic, since semianalytic sets are a countable union of bounded semianalytic sets, and these are globally subanalytic.